konnected-io/homebridge-konnected/README.md

 ### "Did You Try Rebooting It?":

 Sometimes fixing a problematic Homebridge/HOOBS/HomeKit accessory is as simple as deleting Homebridge's `cachedAccessories` file.

+1. First stop Homebridge/HOOBS.
-First stop Homebridge/HOOBS, then delete the `cachedAccessories` file which is commonly located in its respective folder:
+2. Delete the `cachedAccessories` file which is commonly located in its respective folder:

     * Homebridge:
       * Linux-based/MacOS: `~/.homebridge/accessories/cachedAccessories`
       * Windows: `$HOME\.homebridge\Accessories\cachedAccessories`
     * HOOBS:
       * HOOBSBox/Linux-based/MacOS:
       * v3.x: `~/.hoobs/etc/accessories/cachedAccessories`
       * v4.x: `/var/lib/hoobs/accessories/cachedAccessories`
-  * Windows (not supported for HOOBS whatsoever)
+      * <strike>Windows</strike> (HOOBS does not work on Windows)

-Once the file is deleted, start up Homebridge/HOOBS and allow it to regenerate your accessories and the cache.
+3. Once the file is deleted, start up Homebridge/HOOBS and allow it to regenerate your accessories and the cache.

 **WARNING:** Be careful to not delete the `persist` folder or its contents!
 Your Homebridge and devices will become unresponsive and you will have to entirely re-pair the Homebridge bridge (remove and re-scan the QR-code for Homebridge and set up all of your accessories/devices again).